monero-outreach/policy-brief/README.md

 # policy-brief
-Open Source Policy Brief: A Tool to Help Monero Advocates Interact With Their Elected Officials
+Open Source Policy Brief: A Living Tool to Help Monero Advocates Interact With Their Elected Officials